-Worries mount for UK businesses and consumers as Brexit crisis builds: surveys
+Worries mount for UK businesses and consumers as Brexit crisis builds - surveys

 "Until Brexit leaves the front pages – whenever that will be – consumers can be forgiven for feeling nervous not just about the wider economy but also about their financial situation," Joe Staton, client strategy director at GfK, said.

+Another poll of consumers from U.S. bank Citi and pollsters YouGov showed inflation expectations among consumers for year ahead rose to their highest level since 2013.

+"The increase could be driven by rising chances of a rupture with the EU on Oct.
+31, which could lead to higher consumer prices via tariffs, supply disruptions and weaker sterling," Citi economists said in a note.

-By Andy Bruce and William Schomberg
+By Andy Bruce and Molly Millar